Single Expert Witnesses in Parenting Proceedings

 - There will be costs associated with engaging an Expert and unless there is a Court Order or an agreement to the contrary, the parties will be equally liable for these reasonable fees and expenses.

-- The Expert remains a witness in the Family Court proceedings and must adhere to the Family Law Rules.
+- The Expert remains a witness in the Family Court proceedings and must adhere to the Family Court Rules (2021).
 When engaging an Expert it is therefore important to provide them with a copy of the relevant Rules.
 Our earlier Article entitled “Expert Witnesses in Financial Proceedings” considers the Family Law Rules applicable to the appointment of an Expert (which apply to both financial and child welfare proceedings).

 - If either party has any questions arising from the Expert’s report or where there are matters requiring clarification, that party must pose these questions in writing to the Expert within 21 days of their receiving the report (also providing a copy to the other party).
 The Expert will then have a further 21 days to respond to the questions in writing.
 The party asking the questions will be obliged to pay any additional costs incurred by the Expert in providing their reply (given these questions will not be covered in the initial estimate/quote).